rsdoiel/bash-curl-and-jq-presentation/presentation.md

 + Works on Mac OS X, Linux and soon [Windows](https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/) too
 + Actually you can run Bash on Windows for some time
-    + but MS is finally officially supporting it as an SDK
+    + MS is officially supporting it via an SDK in Windows 10

-# What is ORCID
+# What is ORCID?

 + [ORCID](http://orcid.org) is a unique indentifier service for authors and researchers
 + It provides a simple [API](http://members.orcid.org/api/api-calls) for accessing or integrating its content
 + API supports both XML and JSON output (we'll be talking about JSON)

-# What is JSON
+# What is JSON?

 + JSON is a simple notation describing a data structure
 + Most languages I can think of can work with JSON